aoliverio/content/README.md

 # Content plugin for CakePHP 3.x

 Content is a CakePHP 3.x plugin for CMS (Content Management System) backend in Bootstrap style.
+You can use this plugin individually or as an extension of [Builder](https://github.com/aoliverio/builder/).

 Some of the highlights: